bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-05-13-nightshift.md

+---
+layout: post
+title: Nightshift
+published: true
+date: 2025-05-13
+readtime: true
+categories: ['Restored']
+tags: [Drama]
+metadata: 'UK 1981, 68 mins<br> Director: Robina Rose'
+pdf: '2025-05-13-nightshift.pdf'
+---

 _+ intro by Jon Jost, filmmaker, cinematographer and friend of Robina Rose_

-Legendary punk stayover The Portobello Hotel provides the location for
-Robina Rose’s stunning, psycho-dramatic long-night-of-the-soul.
+Legendary punk stayover The Portobello Hotel provides the location for  Robina Rose’s stunning, psycho-dramatic long-night-of-the-soul.
 The thankless, dreamlike monotony and stillness of nocturnal reception work shifts and mutates with the eruptive arrival of eccentric guests from London’s counterculture, including Heathcote Williams and Anne Rees-Mogg.
 The Penguin Café Orchestra’s Simon Jeffes soundtracks the uncanny temporal fluctuations and strange events.
 Tonight’s screening is dedicated to the memory of Robina Rose, who died in January.
 **bfi.org.uk**

 _Nightshift_ was filmed in five nights over Christmas 1980.
 The budget (in the region of £6,000) was possible as a result of the entire cast and crew working for nothing.